-It didn’t really make much of a mark at first.
-Now, of course, it’s considered a Christmas classic, and you can catch it playing on television throughout the month of December.
+Now, of course, it’s considered a holiday classic, and you can catch it playing on television throughout the month of December.

 Dad and the boys are excited.
-Mom isn’t so sure:
+Mom isn’t so sure.

 Putting the star on top of the tree can be dangerous: